 Apparently there’s two choices when you join Al Qaeda.
 Either sign on for that inevitable kamikaze mission, or enroll in the organization’s brand new game design course.

-Apparently some budding jihadists have managed to cobble together some software skills and programming languages and make angry video games: in this case, it’s those damn French, who managed to snipe a bunch of AQ’s militants in Mali last month.
+A few entrepreneurial jihadists have managed to cobble together some programming skills and make angry video games: in this case, the enemies are the French, who managed to snipe a bunch of AQ’s militants in Mali last month.
 Continue reading “Al Qaeda May Have Just Made The Worst Video Game In the History of Space and Time” »